-Command line tool to send GitHub pull-request
+Command line tool to send GitHub pull requests

 Use the standard Python installation method:

 sudo dnf install git-pull-request